College of Education and Human Development

 Selected publications.
 Complete list available at Experts@Minnesota and Google Scholar

-*Indicates current and former students mentored or supervised by Dr. Kohli.
+*Indicates current and former students mentored by Dr. Kohli.

 *Rohloff, C. T., Kohli, N., & Lock, E. F. (2024).
 Identifiability and estimability of Bayesian linear and nonlinear crossed random effects models.
 British Journal of Mathematical & Statistical Psychology, 77(2), 375–394.